Prime Minister of Thailand: Appointment

 According to the 2007 constitution, the prime minister of the Kingdom of Thailand must be a member of the House of Representatives.
 Therefore, the qualifications for the office of prime minister are the same as the qualifications for membership in the house.

 Prior to the 2014 coup d'état, to be appointed, the nominee for the office must have the support of one-fifth of the members of the House of Representatives.
 Then after a simple majority vote in the house, a resolution will be passed and submitted to the king, who will then make a formal appointment by giving his royal assent to the resolution.
 This must take place within thirty days after the beginning of the first session of the House of Representatives after an election.
 If no candidate can be found within this time period, then it is the duty of the president of the National Assembly of Thailand to submit the name considered most worthy for the king to formalize.

 The nominee and eventual prime minister is always the leader of the largest political party in the lower house or the leader of the majority coalition formed after an election.

 Under the junta, until 2019, the nominee for the office was selected by National Legislative Assembly, with the House of Representatives having been abolished.
-Under the constitution written by the junta, between 2019 to 2024 appointed by the full National Assembly, including the military-appointed Senate, the prime minister is currently appointed by the House of Representatives only.
+Under the constitution written by the junta, between 2019 and 2024 appointed by the full National Assembly, including the military-appointed Senate, the prime minister is currently appointed by the House of Representatives only.